Trending Topics

 If the end of the dynamic entry means the end of haphazard tactics such as these that put officers’ lives in jeopardy, then I’m for its demise.

-The truth is the dynamic entry will never be extinct because good tactics should never be stagnant.
+The truth is that dynamic entry will never be extinct because good tactics should never be stagnant.
 What needs to change is the terminology we use and the reasons we employ the tactics we do.
 If we are moving into an environment to control a suspect and we are doing so fluidly, without pauses, then we need to be prepared to justify the tactical advantages we feel we have gained in employing that process.

-We not only need to better understand the language we use, but we also need to incorporate it into our lessons plans and educate executive members of our services, lawyers and judges so that they understand them as well.
+We not only need to better understand the language we use, but we also need to incorporate it into our lesson plans and educate executive members of our services, lawyers and judges so that they understand them as well.

 That simple understanding must be this: dynamic does not equate to speed, it equates to progress.